 1. Additional design work before the student proceeds to the next term; 2.
 A year off from school before the student proceeds to the next term; 3.
-A failing grade be given for the studio.
+A failing grade be given for the studio, even if no warning letter was sent.